10 Interesting Facts About the Incas

 Queswachaka Bridge

-The Incas did not use wheels for transportation, they traveled on foot and via llamas.
+The Incas did not use wheels for transportation.
+Instead, they traveled entirely on foot and used llamas to carry supplies through the mountainous terrain of the Andes.

 Peruvians have long held a deep affinity for llamas, their furry and fluffy companions in The Andes.
 As well as their practical uses for transportation and wool production, llamas are an integral part of Peruvian culture.
 Llamas have been an integral part of Peruvian culture for thousands of years.
 These gentle animals have provided the Andean people with meat, wool, transportation, and even companionship for centuries.
 They are highly respected for their ability to navigate steep terrain and harsh weather conditions, making them indispensable in the Andean highlands.
 See llamas everywhere on your Peru vacation packages.